 Here at Little Green Button, our priority is keeping people safe and protected at their workplace.
 One sector where that’s really important is the healthcare sector.
-So, how do we protect the people that keep us safe, happy and healthy?
+So, how do we prioritise workplace safety in healthcare to ensure we’re protecting the people that keep us safe?

-We’ve written articles before on the Little Green Button blog about protecting your healthcare staff from increasing violence during the pandemic, as well as how we’re supporting the vaccine rollout, but in this article we wanted to cover our top 5 tips for keeping healthcare workers safe.
+In this article, we’ll cover our top 5 tips for keeping healthcare workers safe.
 These are our vital tips that everybody in the healthcare industry needs to know and put into practice at work.

-Keeping healthcare workers safe means looking after both their physical and psychological safety at work.
-It’s vital that there are measures put in place in every healthcare business, organisation or location that address both aspects of staff safety.
+Workplace safety in healthcare staff means looking after both their physical and psychological safety at work.
+It’s crucial that there are measures put in place in every healthcare business, organisation or location that address both aspects of staff safety.